What Is A Speed Oven? – Pros, Cons & Expert Advice

 Is A Speed Oven A Microwave?

 Yes and no. A speed oven is a type of appliance that combines the functions of a microwave oven and a traditional convection oven.
 While it uses microwave technology to cook food, it is not just a microwave.

-It is often used for a wider range of cooking tasks and may have additional features, such as a grill or steam function, which allow you to cook food in different ways.
+They are typically a little larger than a microwave and are used for a wider range of cooking tasks.
+I may also have additional features, such as a grill or steam function, which allow you to cook food in different ways.

 Is a speed oven the same as an air fryer?